snowplow/snowplow-arduino-tracker/README.md

 * Deploy a set of SnowPlow-connected Arduinos to monitor the environment (temperature, humidity, light levels etc) in your home
 * Send vehicle fleet information (locations, speeds, fuel levels etc) back to SnowPlow using Arduino's [3G and GPS] [3g-gps] shields

+For a real project using this tracker to log temperature sensor data to SnowPlow, see [arduino-temp-tracker] [arduino-temp-tracker].

 ## Find out more

 | Technical Docs                  | Setup Guide               | Roadmap & Contributing               |